Lynn Evans Mand

 Lynn Evans Mand (born Carolyn Marie Hartgate; May 2, 1924 – February 6, 2020) was an American popular singer who was the lead singer of The Chordettes.
 She and the quartet achieved national acclaim for performing "Mr. Sandman" and "Lollipop", both of which became instant hit songs during the 1950s and 1960s.

 Early life

 Carolyn Marie Hartgate was born on May 2, 1924, in Youngstown, Ohio.
-She was the daughter of George Hartgate, a steelworker, and homemaker Caroline (née Williams) Hartgate.
+She was the daughter of George Hartgate, a steelworker, and Caroline (née Williams) Hartgate, a homemaker.
 As a young girl, Hartgate studied piano and sang with her family.
 She graduated high school in 1942 and attended Ohio Wesleyan University, obtaining a Bachelor of Arts degree in education in 1946.
 That same year, she married Robert B. Evans.

 The Chordettes

 Mand worked for the American Red Cross and was a singer with an amateur barbershop quartet when, in 1953, she auditioned for a role in the Chordettes.
 The group was impressed by her voice and appointed her to replace Dorothy Schwartz.
 She was a member of the quartet for twelve years, using the name "Lynn" as there had already been a member of the group named Carol.
 The group would perform with stars including Dean Martin, Jerry Lewis, in addition to appearing on The Ed Sullivan Show and American Bandstand.